akhileshbakshi/MS3DATA-2D/README.md

 MS3DATA is a scalable interphase detection and tracking algorithm.
 The tool is developed for bubble detection in solid-gas flows using open-source software MFiX, but can be easily extended to other applications of multiphase flow (e.g. detection of air bubbles in liquids, droplets, clusters and so on) as long as a threshold criterion for demarcating interphases is possible.
 The algorithm is indifferent to the data-source (i.e. experimental or simulation data) as long as data can be output in the format [frame#, cell#, field-var].
 This version of the code is for 2D statistics only i.e. statistics in 2D simulations and/or slice-based statistics in 3D simulations.
 The 3D version of the code will be released soon!

 Schematic:
 In solid-gas flows, bubbles can be defined as areas with local void fraction > 0.7.
-Following is the basic schematic of how to use the code (explained in 2D, but similar in 3D):
+The basic schematic of the code is as follows:
 Step 1. generate formatted output  [frame#, cell#, voidage] from CFD simulations (see sol_flux.f for more details).
 Step 2. input geometric parameters in geometry.xlsx (to replicate simulation grid) Step 3. define bubble detection parameters in bubbles2D.m and run script